opensearch-project/documentation-website/_data-prepper/log-analytics.md

 Note that you should adjust the file `path`, output `Host`, and `Port` according to how and where you have Fluent Bit and Data Prepper running.

-### Example fluent-bit.conf without SSL and basic authentication enabled
+### Example: Fluent Bit file without SSL and basic authentication enabled

 The following is an example `fluent-bit.conf` without SSL and basic authentication enabled on the HTTP source: